Bennett gets the win that matters most, takes down McQuaid to reach Class AA state semi

-McQuaid won the off-the-field battle to be able to participate in the Class AA Far West Regional football game, but once it lined up between the lines against the Bennett Tigers on Tuesday night, it was all Bennett.
+McQuaid won the off-the-field battle to be able to participate in the Class AA Far West Regional football game on its terms, but once it lined up between the lines against the Bennett Tigers on Tuesday night, it was all Bennett.

 Because of that, the Tigers’ historic season continues.